 Found a cat?

-- Check with your neighbours to make sure it isn’t their cat.
-They might be new to the area.
+- Check with your neighbours to make sure it isn’t their cat, they might be new to the area, or know whose cat it is – maybe the cat is a visitor at their house too.

 - If it is safe to do so, put a paper collar on the cat with your details, asking the owner to call you.
-You can download these collars to print online.
-If nobody calls you within a few days, the cat is likely a stray.
+You can download the RSPCA template here.
+If nobody calls you within a few days, the cat is possibly a stray.

-- The cat may have a microchip – bring it to our Clinic or take it to your local vets to have it checked.
+- The cat may have a microchip – you can bring the cat to our Clinic (or take them to your local vets) to check for a microchip, please always call first.

-- If you live in the Bristol area and have taken these steps but not traced an owner, call the Bristol A.R.C.
-Clinic on 0117 9724567 to see if we can take the cat for rehoming.
+- If you live in the Bristol area and have taken all these steps but not traced an owner, call the Bristol A.R.C. team on 0117 9724 567 (9 am – 4 pm Monday – Friday) to see if we can take the cat in.